adfinis/virtesk/doc/amoothei-vm-rollout.rst

-Amoothei-VDI: Rollout tools for virtual rooms
+Rollout tools for virtual rooms
 =============================================

 Tools for creating and manageing VDI VMs, grouped into virtual rooms.